Ahmad-AbuRumuh/reading-notes/README.md

 # reading-notes

 I'm Ahmad AbuRumuh, this is my second year in software engineering at ASAC.
 I choose this course to improve and develop my skills at programming.
-[Ahmad AbuRumuh](https://github.com/Ahmad-AbuRumuh) :point_left:
+[GitHub account](https://github.com/Ahmad-AbuRumuh) :point_left:

 ### There are two types of mindset, which are: